-Draft 2019.10.12.01 — Eva gripped the side of the wagon as it approached Saith Saor.
-The clamor of the wooden wheels rolling over the bridge was enough to alert the guards.
+Eva gripped the side of the wagon as it approached Sui Saor.
+The rumble of the wooden wheels rolling over the bridge was enough to alert the guards.
 She couldn’t tell the time of day.
 Darkness had overtaken them in their rush to leave from Midland.

 As Tomas slowed the horses, Eva finally spoke to Theo.
 She worried about what she would find at the Manor.
 “I forgot to give Seeley his new name.”